Canisius-Open-Source-Initiative/RussianUkraineConflictKnowledgeStore/README.md

 ![Steps to Create the Russia Vs. Ukraine Knowledge Store](images/KnowledgeStoreCreation.png)

-**1. Transform**
+**1. Transform:**

-This step takes the PDF and transforms it into a CSV file.
-This required identifying the dates, the narratives, and collecting the URLs for the linked documents from the PDF.
-The generated CSV file is not 100% precise as some rows do not represent specific events.
-This is due to the regex over-identifying dates.
-However, it is certainly able to genereate a very good CSV representation (around 98% accurate) of the original pdf that contains: 1.
-Date, 2.
-Description, and 3.
-Supporting URLS for event descriptions.
-This CSV provides the core set of documents for the knowledge store.
+This step takes the PDF and transforms it into a comma separated values (CSV) file.
+This required creating Python code to identify the dates, the narratives, and collecting the URLs for the linked documents from the PDF itself.
+This is an all too common and tedious task for analysts; reverse engineering a PDF file back to its original form to extract critical content.
+LLMs assisted greatly with this task and recommend to the Canisius researchers code to perform the intricate translation.
+The CSV provides the cornerstone for the knowledge base.
+It also provides the complete listing of URLs to the vast set of amplifying documents.

-**2. Collect**
+**2. Collect:**

-This step downloads the supporting documents from the Internet.
-Documents will only be downloaded if they still exist and are not pay-wall blocked.
-The files are stored locally.
+This step downloads the amplifying documents referenced in the chronology.
+This is another familiar step for analysts; assembly of a document corpus to answer questions about a domain.
+Researchers used LLMs to create the Python code that visits each URL and downloads the target document.
 PDFs are stored in their raw form.
-HTML pages are stored as text extraction representations wrapped in JSON.
-The project uses Python threads to download the resources pointed to by URLs.
+Web pages are stored as text extraction representations wrapped in JSON.
+Roughly 1/3 of the 1,223 unique URLs are not fruitful as they are either no longer active or are pay wall blocked.

-**3. Create**
+**3. Create:**

-The final step is to create a knowledge store.
-The project simply embeds the document corpus using OpenAI's `text-embedding-ada-002` model.
-A vast majority of the text in the collected documents is well-written, English narratives.
-The `text-embedding-ada-002` model does quite well at embedding the documents for question and answering.
-The projet provides three examples of how to use the embedded documents.
-It demystifies what is meant by "context" and what a custom knowledge store is really all about.
+The final step involves creating a knowledge store for the LLM-backed chat agent.
+We use a RAG pipeline to implement the LLM-backed chat agent.
+A RAG implementation embeds a document corpus within the context of an existing LLM model.
+It does not train a new LLM model on the document set; rather, it expands an existing LLM model with a new document set.
+This approach is satisfactory for our implementation because the vast majority of the text in the collected documents consists of well-written English narratives.
+It aligns well with the linguistic constructs present in the training data of the two LLMs we have chosen to serve as our chat bots.
+The next section explains what embedding a document corpus entails.

 ## Installation and Running the Code ##